VismaConsulting-SWE/cis-for-developers/README.md

 Create a new or copy an existing integration in CIS using this URL:
 <http://localhost:10001/new_task_item?wid=internal%3Adefault%2Fdefault>
 Then add the components you want to use in that integration.

+### Import examples
+Import examples to your local installation found in folder *exports*